amadeobrands/YieldDog/README.md

   </p>
 </p>

-# YieldDog
+# Yield Dog
 Yield Dog operates as a "pool of pools" LP aggregator, akin to 1inch but with a decentralized edge.
 Starting with LSDs for our hackathon prototype, we target a complete MVP within 3-4 months.
 Our design employs a unique trailing AMM curve to manage pools and encourage arbitrage.
 Future work will refine the UI and include audits, alongside developing more complex pools like one shifting between 3Pool and sDAI.

-## Technical high level concept
+## Technical high-level concept

 We want to hold multiple LSD tokens.

-Naive way to do that would be using a multi asset vault (ERC4626).
-Issues with vault are many, lots of on-chain complexity (many smart contracts) and attacks vectors.
-Namely when swapping between LSD assets (MEV sandwhich attacks, oracles price feed...).
+The naive way to do that would be using a multi-asset vault (ERC4626).
+Issues with vault are many, lots of on-chain complexity (many smart contracts) and attack vectors.
+Namely when swapping between LSD assets (MEV sandwich attacks, oracles price feed...).

-Using a Pool instead of a vault removes to need for oracle and external asset swapping.
-Also remove smart contract complexity as both pricing and asset allocation is decided by the AMM formula.
+Using a Pool instead of a vault removes to need for Oracle and external asset swapping.
+Also, remove smart contract complexity as both pricing and asset allocation are decided by the AMM formula.
 The more complex arbitrage calculation is pushed off-chain.

 Currently there exist 2 pools of LSDs on ETH mainnet (one on [Curve](https://curve.fi/#/ethereum/pools/factory-tricrypto-14/deposit) and one on [Balancer](https://app.balancer.fi/#/ethereum/pool/0x42ed016f826165c2e5976fe5bc3df540c5ad0af700000000000000000000058b)).
 We will build a "Master Pool" that will hold those LSD pool tokens, a pool of pools.